PacktPublishing/Cloud-Security-Automation/README.md

 By the end of this book, you will have hands-on experience of automating your cloud security and governance.
 ## Instructions and Navigation
 All of the code is organized into folders.
-Each folder starts with a number followed by the application name.
-For example, Chapter02.
+For example, Chapter06.